santorr/TonyPacker/README.md

 # Application

-This tool can pack/unpack textures into channels (RGBA).
+This tool can pack grayscale textures into RGBA format.

 ![Window](resources/window.JPG)

+# Usage

+Just drag and drop texture from windows explorer into the desired channel